ISTSS Sarah Haley Award

 • Accept and work in accordance with the Guiding Principles of KCSARC

-• Ability to recognize and cope with the impact of secondary trauma and work with individuals in a high stress situation
+• Ability to work with individuals in a high stress situation

 • Ability to uphold confidentiality

-• 2 years college/vocational school plus 3 years of directly related work experience; or
+• 2 years college/vocational school plus 3 years directly related work experience; or

 • 6 years direct work experience